 iPhone SE vs iPhone XR: Overall winner

 Deciding between the iPhone SE and iPhone XR comes down to a few key factors.
 If you prefer a smaller phone, the iPhone SE is the best phone for you.
 Plus, even though the iPhone SE costs $100 less than the iPhone XR, the former offers more speed and better cameras, thanks to the A13 Bionic chip.

-The iPhone XR could be the right phone for you if you prefer a larger 6.1-inch display and like the idea of using Face ID to unlock your phone.
-It also offers longer battery life than the new iPhone SE and slimmer bezels.
+Assuming you can find one on a steep discount, the iPhone XR could be the right phone for you if you prefer a larger 6.1-inch display and like the idea of using Face ID to unlock your phone.
+It also offers longer battery life than the iPhone SE and slimmer bezels.